openharmony/docs/en/device-dev/driver/driver-peripherals-pinauth-des.md

 Personal Identification Number (PIN) authentication provides user authentication capabilities in identity authentication scenarios, such as device unlocking, payment, and app logins.
 After a user registers a PIN, the PIN authentication (Pin_auth) module unlocks the device only when a correct PIN is entered.
 The figure below shows the architecture of PIN authentication.

 The Pin_auth driver is developed based on the Hardware Driver Foundation (HDF).
-The Pin_auth driver model shields hardware differences and provides stable PIN authentication capabilities for the user IAM framework (UserIAM) and PIN authentication system ability (SA).
-The PIN authentication capabilities include obtaining the PIN authentication executor list, executor information, and anti-brute force information of the specified template, comparing the template ID list of the executor and that of UserIAM, enrolling or deleting PINs, and performing PIN authentication.
+The Pin_auth driver model shields hardware differences and provides stable PIN authentication capabilities for the user User_auth framework (User_auth) and PIN authentication system ability (SA).
+The PIN authentication capabilities include obtaining the PIN authentication executor list, executor information, and anti-brute force information of the specified template, comparing the template ID list of the executor and that of User_auth, enrolling or deleting PINs, and performing PIN authentication.

 **Figure 1** PIN authentication architecture

 ![image](figures/pin_auth_architecture.png "PIN authentication architecture")

 ### Basic Concepts
-The identity authentication consists of UserIAM and basic authentication services (including PIN authentication and facial recognition).
+The identity authentication consists of User_auth and basic authentication services (including PIN authentication and facial recognition).
 It supports basic functions such as setting and deleting user credentials and performing authentication.

 - Executor

   The executor collects, processes, stores, and compares data for authentication.
-Each authentication service provides the executor capabilities, which are scheduled by UserIAM to implement basic capabilities.
+Each authentication service provides the executor capabilities, which are scheduled by User_auth to implement basic capabilities.

 - Executor security level